Hungry Happenings

 parchment paper or wax paper

-pastry brush (or food only paint brush)
+pastry brush (or food-only paintbrush)

 Optional: shamrock cookie cutter

-Place cookies in the bowl of a food processor and pulse to fine crumbs.
-Remove ⅓ cup crumbs and set in a shallow bowl.
-Add cream cheese to crumbs in food processor and pulse to combine.
-(You can also put cookies in a gallon size zip top bag and crush them using a rolling pin or a meat mallet.
-Remove ⅓ cup of crumbs before stirring in cream cheese.)
+Add the cream cheese to the crumbs in a food processor and pulse to combine.
+(You can also put cookies in a gallon-size zip-top bag and crush them using a rolling pin or a meat mallet.

-Note: If your brim will not stay attached, remove it and brush off crumbs around top of ball.
+Note: If your brim will not stay attached, remove it and brush off crumbs around the top of the ball.
 You can even add a bit of water if needed to make the rope of dough stick to the ball of dough.

 What better dessert to have to celebrate on St. Patrick's Day than this Oreo Cheese Ball Pot of Gold!
 Have some fun in the kitchen and make this adorable treat with your kids!Remove your chocolate pot from the refrigerator at least one hour before serving.
 Arrange coins on top inside the brim.
 Optional Decoration: Roll out some white modeling chocolate and cut out a shamrock.
 Brush it with green luster dust for a shimmery effect, or you can color the white modeling chocolate green using food coloring.
 (Click here to learn how to color modeling chocolate.)
-To create green coconut grass, place coconut in a large zip top bag.
-Squeeze in about 10 drops of green food coloring.
-Shake to coat coconut in the coloring.
-Add more coloring until you reach a nice vibrant shade of green.
-Pour colored coconut onto a serving platter.
-Place chocolate pot of gold on top of grass.
-Garnish with a shamrock, if using.

-To serve, slice pot into 6-10 wedges.
-You can also just allow your guests to dig into the pot using a small knife and spreading the soft chocolate dough onto a graham cracker.
+To serve, slice the pot into 6-10 wedges.
+You can also just allow your guests to dig into the pot using a small knife and spread the soft chocolate dough onto a graham cracker.
 Or as will probably happen around here, we'll just dig in with a big spoon and enjoy!

 If you're looking for more St. Patrick's Day food, use the link and check out these awesome recipes.